michaelsbradleyjr/vps-setup/README.md

 # Update packages and run safe-upgrade

 At this point I should be logged in as my normal user, ready to do some further admin work with the help of `sudo`.
-One of the first things I want to to is update the packages via `apt-get` / `aptitude`
+One of the first things I want to do is update the os packages via `apt-get` / `aptitude`

     $ sudo aptitude update
     ...